drnop/az700training/README.md

 You will need access to an azure subscription and the rights to create necessary objects in a resource group.

 Prerequisite knowledge includes
-* some understanding of Azure Networking (VNETs, subnets, routing, load balancers...)
+* some understanding of Azure Networking (VNETs, subnets, routing, load balancers, NSGs...)
+* some understanding of VXLAN
 * some understanding of Cisco Secure Firewall (FTD) managed  by Cisco Firepower Management Center (FMC)
 * some understanding of Azure CLI

 The topology is shown in figure below.